thymikee/jest-preset-angular/README.md

     "emitDecoratorMetadata": true
 ```

 In general, this is related to Angular's reflection and also depends on a reflection library, as e. g. included in `core-js`.
-We use our own minimal reflection that satisfy Angular's current requirements, but in case these change, you can install `core-js` and import the reflection library in your `setupJest.ts`:
+We use our own minimal reflection that satisfy Angular's current requirements, but in case these change, you can install `core-js` and import the reflection library in your `setup-jest.ts`:
 ```typescript
 require('core-js/es/reflect');
 require('core-js/proposals/reflect-metadata');